Nikki1162/code-refactor/README.md

 # code-refactor-challenge

 ## **What?**
- A repository created to host worker the first challenge of bootcamp, whereby we refactor code for a website to make it more accessible.
+ A repository created to host work for the first challenge of bootcamp, whereby we refactor code for a website to make it more accessible.

 ## **Why?**
 The motivation behind improving accessibility was to enable users with disabilities to access the site, which will in turn benefit those who aren't proficient in the subject matter, or those who are not fluent in English.